Triple Win Property Management Blog | Second Nature

 Data security concerns

-Traditional methods that use physical documents pose a risk of data insecurity or outright data breaches.
+Physical documents and outdated software systems pose a risk of data insecurity or breaches.

 Process inefficiency risks

-Accurately tracking onboarding tasks such as key handover, utility activation, or maintenance checks can be difficult without proper tools.
+Accurately tracking onboarding tasks like key handovers, utility activations, or maintenance checks can be difficult without proper tools.

 Lack of transparency

-Uncertainty about application status or lease details can be frustrating for new tenants.
+Uncertainty about application status or lease details can be frustrating for new residents.

-Tenant onboarding software tools alleviate challenges such as these by offering features that translate into a smoother experience for everyone involved, saving time, reducing errors, and fostering better communication.
+Resident onboarding software tools alleviate challenges like these by offering features that provide a smoother experience for everyone involved, saving time, reducing errors, and fostering better communication.

 Key features expected of tenant onboarding software

-There are several attributes that you should expect to find across tenant onboarding software tools, regardless of the specific platform or category.
-Here are some of the key features:
+There are several attributes that you should expect to find in tenant onboarding software tools, regardless of the specific platform or category.
+Here are some of the most important features:

 User-friendly interface

-Clear instructions and intuitive functionality should enable property managers, potential tenants, and tenants (as well as property owners, in some cases) to use the software easily.
+Clear instructions and intuitive functionality should enable property managers, prospective tenants, and approved residents to use the software easily.
+A difficult user experience will lead to lower adoption, threatening your processes and the investment you’ve made in tooling.

 Mobile accessibility

-In today's mobile-first world, the ability to access the software and complete tasks like online applications, payments, or maintenance requests on smartphones or tablets is crucial.
+In today's mobile-first world, the ability to complete online applications, payments, or maintenance requests via smartphone or tablet is crucial.

 Secure data management tools

-The software should ensure that all sensitive applicant and tenant PII (personally identifiable information) is stored securely with encryption and suitable access controls.
-This is particularly important for SaaS-based applications.
+The software should ensure that all personally identifiable information (PII) from applicants and residents is stored securely with encryption and suitable access controls.

 Workflow automation